Karijini National Park: The Gem of Western Australia

 Natural Wonders of Karijini

-The vibrant red soil of the Pilbara owes its hue to the gradual oxidation of iron minerals across epochs.
+The vibrant red soil of the Pilbara gets its color from the gradual oxidation of iron minerals.
+This process has taken place over the course of millions of years.
 This “laterite” soil paints the landscape with rusty tones, defining the region’s geological identity.

 Water shapes Karijini’s rugged terrain despite its arid climate.
 Heavy rainfall triggers flash floods, carving deep gorges over time.
 These torrents nourish cascading waterfalls and rock pools, sustaining a diverse ecosystem.